- The median first-year earnings of TWU bachelor's degree graduates are the second highest among Texas public universities. (College Measures, 2013)

 - Sonia M. Carrizales, a psychology doctoral candidate, was named Student of the Year by the American Psychological Association's Section for the Advancement of Women.
 (2012)

-- Jessic McKinley, a senior nursing major, was one of only 10 nursing students in the U.S. selected for a research internship at the National Institutes of health (NIH) Clinical Center in Bethesda, Md.
+- Jessica McKinley, a 2013 nursing graduate, was one of only 10 nursing students in the U.S. selected for a research internship at the National Institutes of health (NIH) Clinical Center in Bethesda, Md.
 (2012)

 - Mayra Rivas, a senior nutrition major, was selected for the Hispanic Association of Colleges and Universities (HACU) National Internship Program.
 (2012)